iv461/icey/icey/doc/api_reference.rst

 API Reference
 ==============

-The API reference documents all available functions/classes in ICEY with all the details.
+This API reference documents all of the public API of ICEY.
+Everything not documented here is not a public API.

 Table of Contents
 ^^^^^^^^^^^^^^^^^